Dedicated Bus Lanes For Bank Street

 Widening sidewalks to provide a pleasant pedestrian experience would be at the top of the list given how narrow it is and how important this area is for shopping.
 Acknowledging how important of a N-S road Bank is, 24/7 transit lanes allow for more throughput while prioritizing pedestrian safety by encouraging safer modes of transportation.

-We are proposing permanent 24/7 bus lanes instead of temporary bus lanes.
+We are proposing a pilot project of permanent, 24/7 bus lanes instead of temporary bus lanes.
 Temporary lanes lead to confusion and cars being left in the bus lanes when they shouldn’t be, losing the benefits of the bus lane.
 It also leads to punishing people for making mistakes when signage is not clear.

 The 24/7 bus lanes can also be used as a bike lane as there will be times when they are empty, and a moderate speed on a bike can typically stay ahead of a bus that has to stop at most of the spots along the street.
 This in turn gives us the added benefit of essentially adding a bike lane without having to give up transit dedicated lanes.